 Nexus is a place where ideas, resources, and passionate people come together.
 Working with local actors, we help bring lasting social, economic, and environmental change.
 I work to strengthen this network by matching resources with technical expertise to enhance low-carbon development projects.

 I’m inspired by the work that Nexus and its members are doing to improve people’s lives in the face of poverty and climate change.
 I help unlock new opportunities for Nexus members by connecting people, ideas, and funding to be able to scale up these sustainable development projects.

-Our member’s projects are delivering to high standards: environmental, social and economic added-value.
-My mission is to help them scale impact through carbon finance and key partnerships.
+Our member’s deliver low-carbon development to high standards: with environmental, social and economic added-value.
+My mission is to help them access finance to scale impact through the capitalisation of our funds, carbon sales, our financier stakeholder mapping & connector work, and key partnerships.

 Nexus has a small, but enthusiastic team who are genuinely committed to their mission.
 I have the opportunity to connect with different actors in the field, working together towards a common goal.

 Working for Nexus gives meaning to my work.
 I am building a bridge to connect our projects to communities to create positive environmental, social and economic effects.

 Working for Nexus means helping the global environment.
 At Nexus, we provide both the technical expertise for carbon accounting and the related necessary funds to support a diverse range of projects, especially clean water and clean energy.